mozman/ezdxf/docs/source/render/path.rst

 backends, with the goal to create such paths from LWPOLYLINE, POLYLINE and HATCH boundary paths and send them to the render backend, see :mod:`ezdxf.addons.drawing`.

+The revers conversion from :class:`Path` to DXF entities (LWPOLYLINE, POLYLINE, LINE) is supported.

 Minimum common interface:

 - matplotlib: `PathPatch`_